swasti324/Data-Science-S25/challenges/c02-michelson-assignment.md

 his error.

 He predicted 51 km/s when that was 100 km/s away from the real range of error.
-This is a significant error from his range of uncertainty.
+This is an immense error from his range of uncertainty.
 Nearly three times the error he predicted.
-This could have extremely significant issues as the error multiplies for more precise calculations.
+This could have extreme issues as the error multiplies for more precise calculations.

 The following plot shows all of Michelson’s data as a [control chart](https://en.wikipedia.org/wiki/Control_chart); this sort of plot